 Research table: Digital breast tomosynthesis (3D mammography) for breast cancer screening

-Introduction: Digital breast tomosynthesis (DBT), also called “tomo” or three-dimensional (3D) mammography, takes multiple 2-dimensional (2D) digital images of the breast.
-Computer software combines the 2D images into a 3D image.
+Introduction: Today, mammography is done using digital breast tomosynthesis (DBT).
+DBT is also called “tomo” or 3-dimensional (3D) mammography.
+It takes multiple 2-dimensional (2D) digital images of the breast, and computer software combines the 2D images to create a 3D image.

-Studies show DBT may find a few more breast cancers than 2D mammography [1-5].
-Whether DBT is better than standard 2D mammography for breast cancer screening is still under study [1-5].
+Studies show DBT may find a few more breast cancers than 2D digital mammography [1-5].

 Learn about breast cancer screening recommendations for women at average risk.

 The main goal of any cancer screening test is to correctly identify everyone who has cancer.
 This is called the sensitivity of the test.
-For example, a sensitivity of 90 percent means 90 percent of people tested who truly have cancer are correctly identified as having cancer.
+For example, a sensitivity of 90% means 90% of people tested who truly have cancer are correctly identified as having cancer.

 An ideal cancer screening test would also be able to correctly identify all the people who don’t have cancer as not having it.
 This is called the specificity of the test.
-For example, a specificity of 90 percent means 90 percent of the people who don’t have cancer are correctly identified as not having cancer.
+For example, a specificity of 90% means 90% of the people who don’t have cancer are correctly identified as not having cancer.

 When sensitivity is high, the test picks up even the slightest abnormal finding.
 Very few cases are missed, but the test will mistake some people as having cancer when they don’t.
 This is called a false positive result.